Landmark Guided Active Exploration with State-specific Balance Coefficient: Introduction

-To guide the agent to explore efficiently, some approaches\cite{ref10, ref11} reduce the complexity of the high-level action space by using adjacency constraints, which promotes the agent to explore reasonable states.
-To further avoid introducing additional non-stationarity in HRL, HESS\cite{ref15} proposes an active exploration strategy that considers a combined measure of \textit{novelty} and \textit{potential} for subgoals after stabilizing the learning of subgoal representation space.
-The novelty measure aims to enhance the agent's ability to explore new states, while the potential measure guides the agent to explore in the direction that is more likely to expand the explored area.
-HESS is effective in guiding the agent to unexplored areas, but it ignores the impact of the final goal on exploration.
-Therefore, relying solely on the measures of novelty and potential may not always guide the agent to the most promising areas.
+To enhance agent's exploration, some approaches \cite{kim2021landmark,zhang2020generating} reduce the complexity of the high-level action space with adjacency constraints, encouraging exploration of reasonable states.
+HESS \cite{liactive} addresses non-stationarity in HRL with a exploration strategy considering \textit{novelty} and \textit{potential} measures for subgoals.
+Novelty promotes exploration of new states, and potential guides the agent towards expanding the explored area.
+Despite of its effectiveness, HESS does not account for the impact of the final goal on exploration, potentially limiting guidance to the most promising areas.